williamjroche/Autonomous_drone/README.md

 # Autonomous Drone
 This is an Autonomous Drone that uses Computer vision to fly with radio transmission override.
 This GitHub repo has two main file systems, a flight controller file system and flight computer.
+This is an ongoing project and the flight controller is currently in development.

 Flight Controller:
 - Connects to IMU and adjusts motor direction and speed for flight stability